-So, you burned the midnight oil, went through countless iterations of your work, consulted David Aaker’s book on “Signature Stories” and have unprecedented confidence in the your marketing message.
+So, you burned the midnight oil, went through countless iterations of your work, consulted David Aaker’s book on “Signature Stories (Amazon link)” and have unprecedented confidence in your marketing message.
 Yet, the best crafted messages still fail to hit their mark.

-The trouble with marketing messages is that you (the author) can never fully guarantee that the audience (the recipients) will find affinity, no matter how credible or well-intentioned it may be.
+The trouble with marketing messages is that you (the author) can never fully guarantee that the audience (the recipients) will find affinity, no matter how credible or well-constructed the message may be.

 For the purposes of this article, marketing messages will denote any communication with strategic intent between a business entity and its target audience.
-Leaving poor messaging practices behind, let’s concentrate on why well thought marketing messages fail.
-After all, such messages are packaged diligently to inspire, provoke, intrigue and convince audiences.
+Leaving poor messaging practices behind, let’s concentrate on why well-thought marketing messages fail.
+After all, such messages are packaged diligently to inspire, provoke, intrigue and convince their audiences.

 In my opinion, there are three possible outcomes for all messages and they rest entirely on the recipient’s state of mind.